Miami, FL Controlled Substance Lawyer

 While some controlled substances are illegal to possess under any circumstances, many others can be legally possessed with a valid prescription, like Xanax or Oxycodone.

-Florida divides controlled substances into five categories which are called “schedules,” The substances are classified as belonging to a certain category based upon the likelihood they will be abused:
+Florida divides controlled substances into five categories which are called “schedules,” The substances are classified as belonging to a certain category based on the likelihood they will be abused:

 - SCHEDULE I (Examples: Heroin, LSD, MDMA, PCP, GHB) – A substance that has a high potential for abuse and has no currently accepted medical use.